vgoshat30/DeQuChEst_MIMO/README.md

 All the test log manipulation are performed using the testLogger.py module in the project directory.

-For information about all possible interaction with a test log .mat file see testLogger.py help using python consule (from the project directory):
+For information about all possible interaction with a test log .mat file see testLogger.py help using python console (from the project directory):
 ```
 from testLogger import *
 help(testlogger)